UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 function, it's unlikely to be approved for use with the DVM.

 This method takes the asset (identifier) and the timestamp that uniquely specify the price that the contract wants.
 This method only enqueues a request, it does not resolve it.
 This means it does not return a price.
-Rather, it returns the timestamp when the request is expected to be resolved.
-If 0 is returned, a price is already available for this request.
+To check if a price is already available for this request, use `hasPrice`.

 ### `hasPrice`